erew123/alltalk_tts/.github/ISSUE_TEMPLATE/bug-report-support-request.md

 ---
-name: Support request OR Bug report
+name: Support Request/Issue
-about: Create a report to help us improve
+about: Use this to create a support request or report a bug/issue
 title: ''
 labels: ''
 assignees: ''